Protections when buying privately

 - the item was worth more than $2,000 when the seller originally bought it or used it as security to take out a loan, or

 - you knew about the security interest when you bought the goods, regardless of the value of the goods.

 If the creditor does repossess and sell the goods, you may be able to make a claim against the seller for a breach of the Contract and Commercial Law Act 2017.

 Note: When buying privately, you should check the Personal Properties Securities Register (PPSR) to see if there is any money owing on the item that could affect the seller’s ownership of it.
 You need to register to do this, but registration is free.
 There is a small cost to search the register.
-(For information on searching the PPSR, see “Other resources” at the end of this chapter.)
-You can also text to check if there is money owing on a motor vehicle (see “Buying a motor vehicle privately” in this chapter).
+For information on searching the PPSR, see “Where to go for more support” at the end of this page.
+You can also text to check if there is money owing on a motor vehicle, see “Buying a motor vehicle privately”.